Brittanykusi/descriptives-nydischarges/README.md

 # descriptives-nydischarges

-## This descriptive analysis should be detailed enough so a physician or nurse could understand what information is contained in the dataset, and what potentially questions might be asked and answered.
+## This descriptive analysis should be detailed enough so a physician or nurse could understand what information is contained in the dataset and what potential questions might be asked and answered.

 ## IMPORT PACKAGES
 - https://github.com/Brittanykusi/descriptives-nydischarges/blob/19150ef029edb27ceff067315d11e79cae5f865f/Script/nydischarges.py#L6-L11